cometlang/comet/docs/syntax/index.md

 - `<` less than
 - `>=` greater than or equal to
 - `<=` less than or equal to
-- `instanceof` compares an instance to see if it is an instance of the given class
+- `instanceof` compares an instance to see if it is an instance of the given class, including its inheritance hierarchy

 ### Logical
 - `&&` logical and